-Access the Merlin database and select your loudspeaker brand and model, and Merlin will offer a few subwoofer suggestions which will work well with your loudspeakers under a wide range of applications and room sizes.
+To use, simply visit here select your loudspeaker brand and model, and our tool will offer a few subwoofer suggestions which will work well with your loudspeakers under a wide range of applications and room sizes.

-Merlin is a wonderful starting point for any enthusiast wondering what’s the best SVS subwoofer for their application and system, and of course you can always follow up with our Sound Experts in Customer Service to discuss your needs and requirements in even greater detail.
+The SVS Subwoofer Matching Tool will also recommend the correct loudspeaker/subwoofer crossover setting in the A/V receiver for surround sound applications, and the correct subwoofer low pass filter setting for 2-channel applications.
+It’s a convenient starting point for any enthusiast wondering what’s the best SVS subwoofer for their application and system, and of course you can always follow up with our Sound Experts in Customer Service to discuss your needs and requirements in even greater detail.

-I can’t find my loudspeaker model in Merlin – how can I get it added to the database?
+I can’t find my loudspeaker model in the Subwoofer Matching Tool – how can I get it added to the database?

-The Merlin database has over 2000 loudspeaker and grows on virtually a daily basis!
-If you don’t find your brand or model loudspeaker in the Merlin database, simply click on the Don’t see your brand?
+The Subwoofer Matching Tool database has over 2000 loudspeakers and grows on virtually a daily basis!
+If you don’t find your brand or model loudspeaker in the Subwoofer Matching Tool database, simply click on the Don’t see your brand?
 Tell us! hyperlink and complete the brief request form.
-We’ll add your loudspeaker to the Merlin database within 24 hours, and our Customer Service team will also send you a notification.
+We’ll add your loudspeaker to the Subwoofer Matching Tool database within 24 hours, and our Customer Service team will also send you a notification.

 What are the differences between the ported cabinet and ported cylinder subwoofers?

-Within each family (i.e., NSD, Plus, Ultra) the ported cabinet and ported cylinder subwoofers offer the same overall level of performance.
+Within each family (i.e., 1000 Pro Series, 2000-Pro Series, 3000 Series, 4000 Series and 16-Ultra Series) the ported cabinet and ported cylinder subwoofers offer the same overall level of performance.
 While taller, the ported cylinder models have a smaller footprint than their ported cabinet counterparts, and are a popular choice where floor space is limited, but there are no height restrictions.